Genez-io/genezio-landing-page/content/posts/how-to-schedule-tasks-with-genezio.md

 npm install -g genezio
 ```

 There are two ways to create crons.
-One follows the typesafe approach, and the other uses functions.
+One follows the classes approach, and the other uses functions.
 Let’s start with the functions approach.

 ## Genezio Functions